MS Air Transport Management

 Taught in English

 Economically and financially speaking, air transport companies are now accustomed to operating in a highly competitive environment demanding great adaptability.
-The Specialized Master's programme in Air Transport Management aims to provide a systemic understanding of all aspects of the air transport sector, including air transport economics, operations, marketing and financial strategies, human resource management and performance, and main challenges and strategies for the future.
+The Specialized Master's program in Air Transport Management aims to provide a systemic understanding of all aspects of the air transport sector, including air transport economics, operations, marketing and financial strategies, human resource management and performance, and main challenges and strategies for the future.

 Graduates are equipped with all the essential knowledge required to pursue a career in the sector.

-In general, candidates for admission to a specialized master's degree programme must have a 5-year bachelor's degree [Bac + 5] or a 4-year bachelor's degree [Bac + 4] plus 3 years of professional experience.
+In general, candidates for admission to a specialized master's degree program must have a 5-year bachelor's degree [Bac + 5] or a 4-year bachelor's degree [Bac + 4] plus 3 years of professional experience.
 Candidates with a 4-year bachelor's degree and no professional experience may apply, but the number of places available for such candidates is very limited (maximum of 3).

 - Degree in business or engineering,